Felony Defense

 Fourth Amendment Rights

-Even having the search warrant isn’t always enough.
+Even having a search warrant isn’t always enough.
 The Fourth Amendment guarantees that police must have probable cause to have asked for the warrant.
 That is, there must be actual evidence that gave them a reasonable basis to believe drugs would be found in your apartment.
-Judges will require probable cause to be shown even before issuing the warrant, but in the event of a judicial mistake, your lawyer can still challenge the legality of the search.
+Judges will require probable cause to be shown even before issuing the warrant, but in case of a judicial mistake, your lawyer can still challenge the legality of the search.
+This emphasizes the critical need to scrutinize every aspect of the search and seizure process.

 Fifth Amendment Rights

 The Fifth Amendment protects you against self-incrimination.
-That is, you cannot be forced to give up any information that the police could use against you.
+You cannot be forced to give up any information that the police could use against you.
 In more common language, the Fifth Amendment protects your right to remain silent.

 We strongly urge clients to exercise this right.
-It’s natural, when you’re innocent, to believe that simply telling your story and answering questions will result in a good outcome.
+When you’re innocent, it’s natural to believe simply telling your story and answering questions will result in a good outcome.
 That is not always the case.
-Officers who may see you as guilty might interpret your answers in a different way than you intended.
+Officers who may see you as guilty might interpret your answers differently than you intended.
+A disciplined approach to communication is critical here, as anything said might be misinterpreted or taken out of context.

-It is further suggested that you avoid discussing the felony charges with people close to you.
-It’s true that your conversations with a spouse are protected–the spouse cannot be summoned to testify against you–but the same is not the case with anyone else.
+It is further suggested you avoid discussing the felony charges with people close to you.
+Your conversations with a spouse are protected–the spouse cannot be summoned to testify against you–but the same is true with anyone else.
 The safest approach is to keep any talk about the case between yourself and your lawyer.

 Another part of the Fifth Amendment protects you from double jeopardy–being charged with the same crime twice.
-If you and your attorney beat this rap, it can never return.
+If you and your attorney beat this charge, it can never return.
+Understanding these protections can provide confidence and guidance during a stressful process.

 Sixth Amendment Rights